Temporal Graph Networks: Learning from Events

 Time encodingRecency signal for temporal attention

-Temporal attentionStructural context from recent neighbours
+Temporal attentionStructural context from neighbours strictly before \(t\)

 Link decoderInteraction probability from embeddings